IhorHorchakov/proxxapp/README.md

 and having the maximum size of the game board is limited (40X40), the HashMap is closed to have O(1) complexity.
 In this case, the memory footprint can be sacrificed in favor of a good API.

-- Initialization of the game:
+# Initialization of the game

     The creation of game board, populating cells, generating black holes, counting the number of black holes is considered a heavy operations, so it makes sense to do this once at the beginning of game.